joejag/techblog/_posts/2020-02-23-a-month-with-powershell.md

 - [PSReadLine](https://github.com/PowerShell/PSReadLine) to recreate the tabbing behaviour from zsh (rather than Bash)
 - [nvm](https://github.com/aaronpowell/ps-nvm) since `nvm` is a shell function rather than a file, this recreates it in Powershell.

 An excellent module I've used on other shells is the [z](https://github.com/rupa/z) 'jump around' module.
 This builds a history of directories you frequent then gives you a command to quickly jump back into them.
-Unfortunately the Powershell module didn't work on Linux, so [I fixed that](https://github.com/vincpa/z/pull/46).
+Unfortunately, the Powershell module didn't work on Linux, so [I fixed that](https://github.com/vincpa/z/pull/46).

-This shows one of my major gripes with Powershell.
+This problem shows one of my major gripes with Powershell.
 It comes in two flavours, a 'desktop' edition (read: old Windows boxes) and a 'core' edition which is cross-platform.
-Unfortunately the module ecosystem has folks mainly targetting the 'desktop' edition, so a lot of modules just explode when you install them.
+Unfortunately, the module ecosystem has folks mainly targetting the 'desktop' edition, so a lot of modules explode when you install them.

 Even the [semi-official standards documents](https://github.com/PoshCode/PowerShellPracticeAndStyle/blob/master/Style-Guide/Naming-Conventions.md#avoid-the-use-of--to-represent-the-home-folde) recommending using techniques that don't work cross-platform as best practice.

-Before I felt comfortable submitting a pull request to a real repository, I wanted to get used to coding in the Powershell language.
-Which turns out to be a very nice language to use.
+Before I felt comfortable submitting a pull request to a real repository, I wanted to get used to coding in the Powershell language, which turns out to be a very nice language to use.
 I did the usual Roman Numerals, Bowling Scores and Urnfield problems that I do with all languages to get used to them.
 You can see that code [on Github](https://github.com/joejag/posh-practice).

 There's even a unit testing framework called [Pester](https://github.com/pester/Pester) which makes testing possible in a modern fashion.
 Here is my attempt at solving the [Urnfield problem](https://code.joejag.com/coding-dojo/converting-between-different-numeral-systems/) inlined with tests.